 Washington is such a beautiful state with so many things to see and do.
-I’ve written a lot about many of my favorite places that we’ve been in each region, so check out the posts below for ideas on where to go!
+I’ve written a lot about many of my favorite places that we’ve been in each region, so check out the posts below in my Washington Travel Guide for ideas on where to go!

 Olympic Peninsula (West of Seattle)